 BrainScope’s rapid structural and functional brain injury assessments aid in providing the answers patients need when faced with a head injury—Is there a brain bleed?
 Am I concussed?
 BrainScope is the first and only cleared medical device that provides an objective and accurate assessment for both brain bleed and concussion.

 BrainScope can potentially result in avoidance of unnecessary radiation exposure associated with the use of CT, is performed at the point of care reducing hours of wait time, and can help get concussed patients referred for appropriate care.
-With BrainScope, patients get the answers they need in a fraction of the time and often with less out of pocket expense.
+With BrainScope, patients get the answers they need in a fraction of the time.

 For patients ages 18-85 years, the BrainScope Structural Injury Classifier (SIC) assesses for the likelihood of being negative for brain bleed on a CT scan and identifies the need for further evaluation.
 The SIC has demonstrated sensitivity of 99% and negative predictive value (NPV) of 98% for acute traumatic intracranial bleeds (CT+) > 1mL of blood.
 For the pediatric population ages 2-17 years, the BrainScope device offers a digitized Pediatric Emergency Care Applied Research Network (PECARN) Decision Rule.
 The digitized PECARN aids in the evaluation of suspected mTBI to identify a child's risk of a clinically significant TBI.

 The BrainScope Brain Function Index (BFI) provides an objective marker of brain function impairment (concussion) and that scales with severity of functional impaitment at the time of injury (within 72 hours).
 The BFI enables timely informed referrals and continuity of care and may lead to improved patient outcomes, satisfaction, Merit-based Incentive Payment System (MIPS) compliance, and Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results.
 The BFI is indicated for patients 18-85 years of age.